snowdrop/release-manager/README.md

     -url https://issues.redhat.com
 ```

-**REMARK**: Next link the issues created to block the JIRA release issue !
+**IMPORTANT**: If the `release.yaml` includes a `jiraKey` field, then the newly component issue created will be linked to the Release Issue !

 ### Link JIRA issues to a parent